johnivore/borg-summary/README.md

 #### Changed

 * Split into two scripts; `borgsummary` reports on just one borg backup; `borgsummary-all` is a wrapper script which handles multiple borg repos.
+* Created BorgBackupRepo class to better encapsulate the data in a borg backup repo.

 #### Removed